What is Honors at Cal Poly?

 Are there GPA requirements for Honors students?

-Yes, there are grade requirements for Honors students.
+Yes, there are grade (or academic performance) requirements for Honors students.
 Student academic performance is evaluated on a quarterly basis.
-By the end of their first year, Honors students must have a Cal Poly cumulative GPA of at least 3.3.
-The following year, students must meet a 3.4 GPA requirement.
+By the end of their first year, Honors students need to achieve a Cal Poly cumulative GPA of at least 3.3.
+The following year, students need to meet a 3.4 GPA requirement.
 For subsequent years, the GPA requirement is 3.5

 Cal Poly seems hard enough.
 Will the Honors courses make it even more challenging?